aeon-toolkit/aeon/docs/contributing.md

 and mention which places you are interested in contributing to.
 2. Get setup for development, see the [developer install instructions](developer_guide/dev_installation.md) for creating a fork of `aeon`.
-3. Pick an enhancement, documentation or maintenance issue to complete i.e. improving an algorithm, docstring or test.
+3. Pick an `enhancement`, `documentation` or `maintenance` issue from the [issue list](https://github.com/aeon-toolkit/aeon/issues) to complete i.e. improving an algorithm, docstring or test.
 The [good first issue](https://github.com/aeon-toolkit/aeon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list may be a good place to start.
 4. Create a [pull request (PR)](https://github.com/aeon-toolkit/aeon/compare)
 with your changes from your fork.
 For help, see the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) or ask in Slack.
 Follow the PR template and checklist.
-5. A core developer will review your PR and may provide feedback, which you can then address.
+5. A Core Developer will review your PR and may provide feedback, which you can then address.
 If you are unsure about any feedback, please ask for clarification.
 6. Once your PR is approved, it will be merged into the `aeon` repository.
 Thanks for making a contribution!
 Make sure you are included in the [list of contributors](contributors.md).